Geological Sciences Courses

 Oral presentations on current geological topics.
 Offered in the spring semester.

-Theory, techniques, and applications of geochemical methods for the analysis of rocks, soils, and aqueous fluids.
-Offered according to demand.
+Theory, techniques, and applications of methods for the environmental sampling and geochemical analysis of rocks, soils, and aqueous fluids.
+Offered in alternate Fall semesters.

 Offered according to demand.